 The film is the story of an impoverished British boy Charlie (Peter Ostrum) and his life-beacon grandfather Jack Albertson (Grandpa Charlie) winning a trip to the fabled, clandestine candy production factory/wonderland of one Willy Wonka (Gene Wilder) when Wonka ceremoniously announces that five golden tickets are hidden within five of his candy bars.
 Eventually, Charlie and four other sniveling little demon babies win the prizes and are ushered into Wonka’s candy-coated heaven-hell concoction in a fiercely ambivalent morality play about release, escape, and, believe it or not, existential terror.

 The platonic ideal is that the second-half when Charlie arrives at Wonka’s palace will autocorrect the earlier portions by retroactively painting them over with an air of contrast, fulfilling the idea that the early moments were indeed an intentionally staid poker-face for the shuck-and-jive move when the film finally imbibes in the wonderment and bedeviled curiosity of its eventual escape from reality.
-Unfortunately, the film is too equivocal for its good.
-Not ambivalent mind you – the whole ethos of Dahl was ambivalence – and there’s a wellspring of potential for a film that both accentuates and corrodes the beauty of Wonka’s self-imposed, morbid isolation.
+Unfortunately, the film is too equivocal for its own good.
+There’s a wellspring of potential for a film that both accentuates and corrodes the beauty of Wonka’s self-imposed, morbid isolation.
 But the filmmaking needs to be polyvalent enough to sell the multi-ringed false escapism, to function both as wonderment and horror, and the film isn’t exactly hemorrhaging originality or visual iridescence in either direction.
 Harper Goff’s sets within Wonka-whatever are evocatively imaginative, but they never sell either the another-plane-of-existence fantasia or the well-isn’t-this-distressing dourness the film needs to either enjoin Charlie to dream or to slather him in the monstrosities of his unearned desire for escape.

 The ending of the film with Charlie saved obviously forecloses the second possibility as the film’s center, especially with the screenplay’s questionable moral relativism wherein Charlie is heroic only as a factor of circumstance, recreating exactly the rule-breaking lawlessness the other four children do and winning out only because Wonka gives him a second chance.
 The moral fiber of the film is shattered into tatters, which rather obviously tramples all over the folk-loric moral parable that most of the second half simmers down into.
 Criticizing a film for its morality is, more often than not, a way to avoid actually discussing the film in the first place, but Willy Wonka expends an awful amount of energy convincing us that it is a moral parable first and foremost, so the narrative switch-up is disingenuous at best, and destructive at worst.